MatthewPeterKelly/ME149_Spring2018/topics/04-tracking-control-basics/lecture-04-B/README.md

 ## Spline details
 - cubic hermite spline
-  - value and slope at each knot
+  - position and velocity at each knot
+  - continuous position and velocity
-- cubic spline through points
+- natural cubic spline through points
+  - acceleration is zero at boundaries
+  - continuous position, velocity, and acceleration
+  - position at each knot
-  - natural vs clamped
+- clamped cubic spline through points
+  - velocity is given at boundaries
+  - continuous position, velocity, and acceleration
+  - position at each knot
 - DEMO:
   - comparison of different splines